Five Membership Website Mistakes to Avoid

 Mistake #5: Using all 1.0 content.

-I bet you have looked at some content you were going to put on your site and said to yourself, “this is good for now — let’s just get it live and we can come back to it later.”
+I bet you’ve looked at some content you were going to put on your site and said to yourself, “this is good for now — let’s just get it live and we can come back to it later.”

 We hear this a lot and agree with this concept to a certain extent.